knpuniversity/easyadminbundle/knpu/fake-custom-field.md

 # Form Theming For a Completely Custom Field

 Let's look at one more way to make a *ridiculously* custom field.
 Right now, we're using the `CollectionType`... which works... but is totally ugly.
-And the only reason it even works is that we did a lot of work in a previous tutorial to get the relationship setup properly.
+And the *only* reason it works is that we did a lot of work in a previous tutorial to get the relationship setup properly.

 And even if you *can* get the `CollectionType` working, you may want to add more bells and whistles to the interface.
 So here's the plan: we're not going to use the `CollectionType`... at all.
-Instead, we'll write our own HTML and JavaScript to create our *own* widget, which will use AJAX to delete and add new entires.
-Actually, we won't do all of that right now - but I'll show you how to get thing setup so you can get back to writing your custom code.
+Instead, we'll write our own HTML and JavaScript to create our *own* widget, which will use AJAX to delete and add new entries.
+Actually, we won't do all of that right now - but I'll show you how to get thing setup so you can get back to writing that custom code.

 ## Configuring a Fake Field

 Back in `config.yml`, find the `genusScientists` field, change its type to `text` and delete the 4 options.
 Whaaaat?
-Won't the break like crazy!?
-The `genusScientists` field holds an array of `GenusScientist` objects... not just some text!
+Won't this break like crazy!?
+The `genusScientists` field holds a collection of `GenusScientist` objects... not just some text!

 Totally!
 Except that we're going to add one magic config: `mapped: false`.

 As *soon* as I do that, this is no longer a real field.
 I mean, when the form renders, it will *not* call `getGenusScientists()`.
 And when we submit, it will *not* call `setGenusScientists()`.
 In fact, you could even change the field name to something totally fake... and it would work fine!
-This field *will* live on the form... but it doesn't read or set data on your entity.
+This field *will* live in the form... but it doesn't read or set data on your entity.
 It's simply a way for us to "sneak" a fake field into our form.

 Like we did in the last chapter, add a CSS class to the field: `js-scientists-field`.
-This time I'll use the `attr` option under `type_options`... but not for any particular reason.
+This time I'll use the standard `attr` option under `type_options`... but not for any particular reason.

-Let's go see what the form looks like!
+Let's go see what this looks like!
 Yep, it's just a normal, empty text field: empty because it's not bound to our entity... at all - so it has no data.

 ## Form Theme for One Field